 Private Lessons are offered in the comfort of your home, in our Indoor Training Facility in Canoga Park, and in live, interactive, online Zoom room virtual sessions.
 An Initial Consultation Session is required for puppies and dogs whom we haven’t worked with before.
 Click here to see options and pricing.
 Canine alumni whom we worked with before June 1, 2020 may be eligible for additional discounts.

 Note: We MUST speak with you before you purchase your first private lesson.
 Please call us at 818-832-9906 so we can learn about you and your dog.

-Day Training Consultation (prerequisite for all Day Training Packages): $75 – consists of a 45 minute consultation in your home to determine if Day Training is appropriate for your dog.
+A Day Training Consultation (prerequisite for all Day Training Packages) costs $75 and consists of a 45 minute consultation in your home to determine if Day Training is appropriate for your dog.
 No actual training will be done during the consultation.

-Two weeks of Day Training (the minimum for this training option): $750 – consists of eight one hour training sessions (four times a week) and one “Transfer Session” (1 hour to 1.5 hours) where you and your family will learn how to cue and manage your dog using the behaviors he’s been taught.
+Two weeks of Day Training (the minimum for this training option) cost $1000 and consists of eight one hour training sessions (four times a week) and one “Transfer Session” (1 hour to 1.5 hours) where you and your family will learn how to cue and manage your dog using the behaviors he’s been taught.

-Four weeks of Day Training: $1400 – consists of sixteen one hour training sessions (four times a week) and two “Transfer Sessions” (1 hour to 1.5 hours each) where you and your family will learn how to cue and manage your dog using the behaviors he’s been taught.
+Four weeks of Day Training cost $1800 and consists of sixteen one hour training sessions (four times a week) and two “Transfer Sessions” (1 hour to 1.5 hours each) where you and your family will learn how to cue and manage your dog using the behaviors he’s been taught.